lawrennd/old_talks/_neurips/includes/neurips-timeline.md

 * 25/03/2014
 * 11/04/2014

 In 2014, this wasn't enough to obtain the requisite number of reviewers, so we used additional approaches.
 These included lists of previous NeurIPS authors.
-For each individual we were looking for at least two previous papers published or papers published at NeurIPS and other leading ML venues like ICML, AISTATS, COLT, UAI etc. We made extensive use of [DBLP](https://dblp.uni-trier.de/) for verifying potential reviewer's publication track record.
+For each individual we were looking for at least two previously-published papers from NeurIPS and other leading  leading ML venues like ICML, AISTATS, COLT, UAI etc..
+We made extensive use of [DBLP](https://dblp.uni-trier.de/) for verifying each potential reviewer's publication track record.

 \paragraph{Reviewer recruitment}